Tensor product algorithms for inference of contact network from epidemiological data: Introduction

 Perhaps the most traditional method for tackling the CME is the Stochastic Simulation Algorithm (SSA) \cite{gillespie-ssa-1976} and variants, which compute random walks over the network states, distributed according to the CME solution.
 However, as a Monte Carlo method, the SSA is known to converge slowly, especially for rare events.
 Alternative approaches include mean--field approximations~\cite{keeling-meanfield-1999,rand-meanfield-1999}, effective degree models~\cite{gleeson-degree-2011,lindquist-degree-2011,kiss-degree-2012}, and edge--based compartmental models~\cite{miller-edge-2012}, but these models are approximate and rely on truncation of the state space.
 This introduces a truncation error that is difficult to estimate and/or keep below a desired tolerance for a general network.
 Other approaches include changing the original model into a surrogate model such as birth--death processes~\cite{kiss-infer-class-2020}, or using neural networks~\cite{Khammash-NN-CME-2021,Grima-CME-NN-2022}.
 For solving the original model in a numerically controllable approximation framework, a new approach based on tensor product factorisations was recently proposed by authors in~\cite{ds-ttsir-2024}.

 If the contact network is not known, we can attempt to solve an inverse problem, i.e. to infer the network from observations of disease data over time.
-For $N$ network nodes, the number of possible networks grows exponentially in $N^2.$ Hence, for large $N,$ the problem complexity typically grows much faster than the information available, and network inference becomes a (very) underdetermined problem~\cite{marchal-infer-review-2010}.
-Network inference is therefore only solved directly for very small population sizes~\cite{roberts-infer-bayes-1999,lopez-sis-2015}.
+For $N$ network nodes, the number of possible networks grows exponentially in $N^2.$ Hence, for large $N,$ the problem complexity typically grows much faster than the information available, and network inference becomes a (very) under-determined problem~\cite{marchal-infer-review-2010}.
+Network inference is therefore only solved directly for very small population sizes~\cite{roberts-infer-bayes-1999,lopez-sis-2015}, or equivalently by assuming that the population consists of a few densely connected groups and estimating couplings between them~\cite{keeling-coupling-2002}.
 Networks with mass-action kinetics can be inferred uniquely by observing transition rates at a simplex set of states \cite{Erban-infer-2021}, but the cardinality of this set is combinatorial in $N$.

-To address the problem for larger $N,$ one can involve additional information about the network structure, such as degree distribution and sparsity~\cite{mukherjee-infer-priors-2008,di-infer-sparse-2015}.
-In a similar way, one can assume the underlying statistical distribution for the network and infer its parameters~\cite{hunter-bayesian-2011}.
+To address the problem for larger $N,$ one can involve additional information about the network structure, such as degree distribution and sparsity~\cite{mukherjee-infer-priors-2008,di-infer-sparse-2015}, community structure~\cite{peixoto-infer-community-2019}, and/or assumptions on the underlying statistical distribution for the network and infer its parameters~\cite{hunter-bayesian-2011}.
+In some cases more complex than pairwise interactions improve the network reconstruction~\cite{landry-duality-2022}.
+Predictability of a stochastic process of observations and reconstructability of a network using their mutual information was considered in~\cite{murphy-duality-2024}.
+This information can be used to estimate the success of a network inference, before the full inference algorithm is applied.
+In contrast to stochastic inference, one can instead model a deterministic dynamics and minimise the observational error over the network parameters in the right-hand side of the dynamics~\cite{shandilya-infer-2011}.
 Another approach is to infer properties of the network rather than its exact structure~\cite{britton-infer-egocentric-2015}, e.g. to find a class of network distributions, which the contact network most likely belongs to~\cite{kiss-infer-class-2020}.
 Related work include inferring the origin of epidemic given the contact network~\cite{lokhov-infer-origin-2014}.
 For a recent survey on network inference see~\cite{wolf-infer-survey-2018}.
+Finally, most close to our work is the maximum-likelihood estimation of the network link probabilities from binary time series~\cite{ma-infer-2018}.
+However, the latter paper uses an expectation-maximisation algorithm assuming the Poisson distribution, while in this paper we rely on the full Bayesian formalism with likelihoods computed directly from the chemical master equation.